ndodswor/Duda/README.md

     -------------MULTILANGUAGE script for DUDAONE [Raw Edition] README---------------- This script allows site visitors to easily switch between displayed languages in a site using flag icons corresponding to the selected language's country.

-    Please read the README file to learn more about using, modifying, and troubleshooting this script.

     ----------------------------HOW TO USE THIS SCRIPT--------------------------------
     1. Create a DudaOne site with pages in the default language without an extension